ONSdigital/rm-docker-dev/README.md

 # ***** Run the following commands in the rm-docker-dev directory *****
 # First Time Setup

-Copy the IAC groundzero.sql into rm-docker-dev/postgres/iac_groundzero.sql

-Then run:
+Run:

     ./initialize.sh

 This script installs docker-compose, then builds an instance of redis, rabbitmq, create an sftp server and postgres as well as running the postgres groundzero scripts to initialize.

 # To rebuild all containers run

     docker-compose stop && docker-compose rm && docker-compose up -d